xuankimtran/docs-1/pages/katalon-studio/tutorials/integrate_with_kobiton.md

     ```
 ## Mobile Testing with Kobiton Devices

-You need to install and enable the Kobiton Integration plugin.
+Install and enable the Kobiton Integration plugin.
 If you haven't configured the integration yet, refer to this section: [Enable Kobiton Integration](https://docs.katalon.com/katalon-studio/docs/enable-kobiton-integration.html) for instructions.

-Please follow the instructions below to execute your Katalon Studio automation test with Kobiton mobile devices.
+To do this, follow the instructions below to execute your Katalon Studio automation test with Kobiton mobile devices.

 1\.
 Navigate to [Kobiton Portal](https://portal.kobiton.com) and log in with your Kobiton username and password.

 2\.
-In Kobiton, upload your app to Kobiton App Repository.
+In Kobiton, upload your app to the Kobiton App Repository.
 See Kobiton documentation on [Managing Application](https://support.kobiton.com/hc/en-us/articles/360056028911-Managing-Applications-).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/integrate_with_kobiton/Kobiton-App-Repository.png" alt="Kobiton App Repository" width="70%">